Art Schlichter: Extent of addiction

 Schlichter often stole and conned money from friends and strangers when he ran low on funds to support his gambling.
 He also passed bad checks, as casinos still accepted personal checks when he started gambling.
-He wrote that he would write a check to the casino and use the money to gamble, believing he would win enough money to pay the casino back and keep the profit, but he almost always lost.
+Schlichter wrote that he would write a check to the casino and use the money to gamble, believing he would win enough money to pay the casino back and keep the profit, but he almost always lost.
 In a 2007 interview for ESPN's Outside the Lines, he estimated that he'd stolen $1.5 million over the years, if not more.

-Between 1987 and 1992, Schlichter was arrested three times in Ohio for passing a total of $50,000 in bad checks, but received probation or suspended sentences each time.
-He moved to Las Vegas in 1989 soon after marrying longtime girlfriend Mitzi Shinaver.
-He claims this was in hopes of getting treatment for his addiction; however, his gambling continued unabated.
+Between 1987 and 1992, Schlichter was arrested three times in Ohio for passing a total of $50,000 in bad checks but received probation or suspended sentences each time.
+He moved to Las Vegas in 1989 after marrying longtime girlfriend Mitzi Shinaver.
+Schlichter claims this was in hopes of getting treatment for his addiction; however, his gambling continued unabated.

 Schlichter ran up massive gambling debts while playing for the Detroit Drive, although general manager Gary Vitto helped pay some of them off.
-Vitto and owner Mike Ilitch tried their best to help him, keeping him on a budget and requiring him to attend meetings with Gamblers Anonymous and therapists.
-However, according to a 1995 profile of Schlichter in Columbus Monthly, things escalated to the point that even without the AFL wanting to give the expansion Rockers a shot in the arm, he would have had to leave Detroit for his own safety.
+Vitto and owner Mike Ilitch tried their best to help Schlichter, keeping him on a budget and requiring him to attend meetings with therapists and Gamblers Anonymous.
+However, according to a 1995 profile of Schlichter in Columbus Monthly, things escalated to the point that even without the AFL wanting to give the expansion Rockers a shot in the arm, Schlichter would have had to leave Detroit for his own safety.
 Soon after arriving in Cincinnati, he was arrested in July for passing a bad check.
-He admitted suffering a relapse, but the Rockers were willing to stand by him.
-They worked out a deal with Schlichter in which they put most of his paycheck into an account to pay his gambling debts, except for $300 which they gave to Mitzi.
-Even then, his gambling continued unabated; at various points in the 1992 season, there were police waiting for Schlichter in the dressing room.
+Despite Schlichter's admission to suffering a relapse, the Rockers were willing to work out a deal in which they put most of Schlichter's paycheck into an account to pay his gambling debts, except for $300 which they gave to Mitzi.
+Even then, Schlichter's gambling continued unabated; at various points in the 1992 season, there were police waiting for Schlichter in the locker room.

 By the end of the 1992 season, the Rockers were losing patience with Schlichter and asked him to take a substantial pay cut if he wanted to return for the 1993 season.
 In a 2020 interview, former AFL commissioner Joe O'Hara said that around this time, Las Vegas oddsmaker Roxy Roxborough alerted league officials that Schlichter was betting on AFL games.
 When O'Hara learned this, he ordered the Rockers to release Schlichter.
-However, he was allowed to save face by publicly announcing his retirement.
+However, Schlichter was allowed to save face by publicly announcing his retirement.